Minibuz/ChatAvion-Server/README.md

 Clone the repository: git clone https://github.com/yourusername/spring-dns-http-server.git <br>
 Change directory: cd spring-dns-http-server <br>
 Build the project: mvn clean install <br>
-Run the server: java -jar target/spring-dns-http-server-0.0.1-SNAPSHOT.jar <br>
+Run the server: sudo java -jar target/spring-dns-http-server-0.0.1-SNAPSHOT.jar <br>
 The server will start and listen for incoming DNS and HTTP requests on ports 53 and 80 respectively. <br>
 An admin console is provided for managing the community.
 The console can be accessed directly from the application console.